thebadladns/wasteladns/c++_2024-/src/TestMirrors/README.md

 If you use vim, you can load the .vimrc in this project to set up commands for building and running the project via \<leader>bb and \<leader>rr, respectively.

 For building this project, refer to [this very rough blurb](../../README.md).
-COMPILE_TARGET should be set to TEST_MIRRORS
+COMPILE_TARGET should be set to TEST_MIRRORS.

 Mirrors can be loaded from 3D models, for example: